-The documents detail a seven-year agreement between Bell Canada and the Ministry of Community Safety and Correctional Services.
-The contract shows Bell has agreed to pay the Ontario government a commission based on a percentage of all gross monthly revenue generated by the telephone management system until 2020.
+The documents detail an agreement between Bell Canada and the Ministry of Community Safety and Correctional Services starting in 2013.
+The contract shows Bell has agreed to pay the Ontario government a commission based on a percentage of all gross monthly revenue generated by the telephone management system.

 The value of the contract isn't disclosed, but the deal states: "There shall be no charges payable by the ministry under the contract to the supplier unless otherwise agreed upon by the parties in writing."